-There are endless ways to encourage our singers to explore and warm up their voices using the characters of the spooky season.
-Here is my 45-minute lesson plan for my Singing Class Club (5 singers, 8 to 10 years of age)
+There are endless ways to encourage our singers to explore and warm up their voices using the theme of the spooky season.
+Here is my 45-minute lesson plan for my Online Singing Class Club (5 singers, 8 to 10 years of age) Note: You can use these activities with in-person lessons too.

 I started with my favorite ear-training game, where I play triads and dominant 7 chords.